danielabar/meblog/src/markdown/active_storage_form_errors.md

 </form>
 ```

 As far as the user is concerned, the file upload still looks "lost" because the native file picker still displays "No file chosen".
-But things are different this time because we actually have a reference to the file upload via the hidden `signed_id` field:
+But things are different this time because we have a reference to the file upload via the hidden `signed_id` field:

 ![active storage new expense report upload hidden id](../images/active-storage-new-expense-report-upload-hidden-id.png "active storage new expense report upload hidden id")